Cynon ap Clydno

-Cynon ap Clydno or in some translations Kynon or Cynan was an Arthurian hero from Welsh mythology.
+Cynon ap Clydno or in some translations Kynon or Cynan is an Arthurian hero from Welsh mythology.
 His quest to the Castle of Maidens, and his subsequent trial against the Black Knight, serve as a prelude to the adventure of Owain and The Lady of the Fountain.
 Cynon is closely associated with Sir Calogrenant, who takes his role in other versions of the tale.

 History

 Cynon was the son of Clydno Eiddin, a ruler of Eidyn in the Hen Ogledd, the Brittonic-speaking parts of northern England and southern Scotland in the Early Middle Ages.
 Both Clydno and Cynon were figures in Welsh tradition.
 The poem Y Gododdin names Cynon as one of the Britons who fought against the Angles at the disastrous Battle of Catraeth; and is named as one of the four survivors, along with the author of the poem, Aneirin.
 Aneirin mentions Cynon earlier in his poetry, referring to him:

 And Kynon – like rushes they fell before his hand.

 O son of Clydno, a song of lasting praise will I sing unto thee.